tonyhffong/TermWin.jl/README_PKG_DEV.md

 # TermWin.jl — Package Development Guide

+This document is for Julia package developers who want to use TermWin to compose terminal widgets to present their data structures, and to compose widgets to interact with users.

 This document covers extending TermWin: building data-entry forms, authoring custom widgets, and hooking into `tshow` dispatch.
 For general usage and content display, see [README.md](README.md).